 - Any specific Tweets you would like us to review;

-- The specific information requested and why that information is necessary to prevent the emergency; and
+- The specific information requested and why that information is necessary to prevent the emergency;

 - All other available details or context regarding the particular circumstances.

 Twitter’s policy is to promptly respond to requests that are properly issued via mutual legal assistance treaty (“MLAT”) or letters rogatory, upon proper service of process.
 When submitting requests through an MLAT procedure, please make clear that the request is coming by way of MLAT and include the name of the originating country.

 How to request a terms of service review

 If you are a law enforcement agent or government official and would like to have potentially illegal content removed from Twitter for violating local law(s), please first review the Twitter Rules and, if applicable, submit a request to have the content reviewed for possible violations of our Terms of Service.
 An overview on how to report potential violations of the Twitter Rules and Terms of Service is available here.
 Reporting possible violations of our Terms of Service will ensure that your request is routed to the appropriate team and processed expeditiously.